DingpingZhang/SimpleFactoryGenerator/README.md

 ### 3.2 Custom Attribute

-If you think the `ProductAttribute<T, K>` declaration too long, too ugly, too cumbersome (or can't use C# 11's Generic-Attribute syntax), you can customize an Attribute to inherit it.
+If you think the `ProductAttribute<K, T>` declaration too long, too ugly, too cumbersome (or can't use C# 11's Generic-Attribute syntax), you can customize an Attribute to inherit it.

 ```csharp
 public class ProductAttribute : ProductAttribute<string, IProduct>